Are Name-Brand Drugs Better than Generic Drugs?

 Why Are Generic Drugs Cheaper?

-Since generics are the same as name-brands in every way that seems to matter, how are they so much (80 to 85 percent on average) cheaper?
-This has less to do with why they’re so cheap and more about why name-brands are so expensive.
+Since generics are the same as name-brands in every way that seems to matter, how are they (80 to 85 percent on average) cheaper?
+This has less to do with why they’re cheaper and more about why name-brands are more expensive.

 Unlike generic drug manufacturers, name-brand companies pay for developing and testing the medication, which can cost more than $2.5 billion.